South East Coastal Lakes Project

 In 2019, the South East Drainage and Wetlands Strategy was published, as an overarching guide for the improved management of surface water and wetlands.

 This current project is an opportunity to bring all the previous work together, alongside the feedback from the current consultation to deliver the best possible management outcomes for the lakes.

 Options for management and your input

-The key objectives of phase one of the engagement during April and May 2022 are to:
+The key objectives of phase one of the engagement during April and June 2022 were to:

 - better understand how the lakes are currently used